bezzlab/mzIdentMLVisualiser/README.md

 </section>
 ```

-We have created a seperate section called "PSI Standards" in the tool panel.
+We have created a separate section called "PSI Standards" in the tool panel.
 However, you can add this tool to one of your existing sections by only specifying <tool> tag as below:

 ```XML
 <tool file="mzIdentMLToJSON/mzIdentMLToJSON.xml" />